 The time to process the visas depends on the type of visa.
 The process is also faster in emergency circumstances.
 Note that the time mentioned above is just an average subject to many variables.

-If you need personalized information for your specific case, do not hesitate to book your free consultation with our immigration lawyers now.
+If you need personalized information for your specific case, do not hesitate to book your personalized consultation with our immigration lawyers now.

 How long can I stay in the USA with a visa?